C0D3D3V/Moodle-DL/moodle_documentation.md

 ]
 ```

-3. Download the files given in the `fileurl` Attributes with the token as an additionaly parameter.
+3. Download the files given in the `fileurl` Attributes with the token as an additional parameter.

 4. mod_assign_get_assignments (since version 2.4)
-* Returns the courses and assignments for the users capability  (Basicly the files stored in assignmets (except the submissions))
+* Returns the courses and assignments for the users capability  (Basically the files stored in assignments (except the submissions))
-* set courseid[0] to a course id to get only one course instead of all enroled ones
+* set courseid[0] to a course id to get only one course instead of all enrolled ones

 ```
 {